Samford B.A. to M.Div.

 Samford’s interdenominational Beeson Divinity School has welcomed more than 250 Samford undergraduate alumni since its founding.
 Adding to the school’s traditional enrollment and scholarship options, a new program can shorten the length of the Master of Divinity (M.Div.) for some Samford undergraduate students.

 The accelerated bachelor of arts (B.A.) to Master of Divinity (M.Div.) program gives a limited number of select students the opportunity to complete requirements for both Samford degrees in a minimum of six years rather than the typical minimum of seven years.
 The unique professional pathway is available to highly qualified Howard College of Arts and Sciences students majoring in biblical studies, religion (including the concentration in ministry leadership) and to Samford School of the Arts students majoring in Christian ministry.

 Because the program requires specific undergraduate courses, interested students should seek guidance from their advisors as early as possible in their undergraduate studies.

-To get started on the accelerated path to your ministry career, view program details below and contact the appropriate program administrators at right.
+To get started on the accelerated path to your ministry career, view program details below and contact the appropriate program administrators listed here.

 Samford/Southwestern Baptist Theological Seminary Advanced Standing PartnershipAn agreement between Samford and Southwestern Baptist Theological Seminary (SWBTS) offers advanced standing in a SWBTS master’s degree program based on students’ completion of certain Samford religion and language courses.
 To qualify, Samford undergraduate students must complete a bachelor’s degree having earned an A or B in specified courses equivalent to those required for the SWBTS master’s degree.
 No more than 25% of a SWBTS degree can be completed through advanced standing exams, but the partnership does allow significant acceleration of the SWBTS degree.
 To learn more, contact Roy Ciampa.